ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 The following terms are defined in {{!RFC8342}} and are not redefined here:
 - applied configuration

-The following terms are defined in the description statements of the corresponding YANG identities, defined in {{IANA_YANG}}, and are not redefined here:
+The following terms are defined in the description statements of the corresponding YANG identities, defined in {{IANA_HW_YANG}}, and are not redefined here:
 - backplane
 - battery
 - container